 3.4.3 Kaza

 The smallest units of the Ottoman administrative organization were villages.
-Great majority of the population under Ottoman rule lived in villages.
+The great majority of the population under Ottoman rule lived in villages.
 Villages formed kazas, kazas formed sancaks, and sancaks formed eyalets.
 Kadis were the civil administrators of kazas [22].
 They were not only the highest judicial representative of the state, but they also represented the people.
 Residents of a kaza would make complaints and wishes to kadı, and kadı in turn relay them to the Divan [11].

 4. Military organization of the Ottoman Army